hjkgrp/starter-hugo-research-group/content/post/2013-03-19-quick-tip-choosing-how-parallelize-your-jobs/index.md

 ---
-title: Quick tip: Choosing how to parallelize your jobs
+title: "Quick tip: Choosing how to parallelize your jobs"
 subtitle:

 # Summary for listings and search engines